 YUHAL syndrome results from abnormal copying (duplication) of a small piece of the short (p) arm of chromosome 17 in a region designated p12-p11.2.
 In YUHAL syndrome, the duplicated segments can range in size from 3.2 million DNA building blocks (also written as 3.2 megabases or 3.2Mb) to 19.7Mb.
 These segments contain the PMP22 gene, a nearby gene called RAI1, and sometimes additional genes.

-As in Charcot-Marie-Tooth disease, an extra copy of the PMP22 gene leads to nerve problems that cause lower leg and foot abnormalities.
+As in Charcot-Marie-Tooth disease (described above), an extra copy of the PMP22 gene leads to nerve problems that cause lower leg and foot abnormalities.
 Duplication of the RAI1 gene accounts for delayed development, behavioral problems, and some of the other abnormalities characteristic of YUHAL syndrome.More About This Health Condition

 Other Names for This Gene